Northern Mexico: Sports

 Baseball is another popular sport in northern Mexico, particularly in states such as Sinaloa and Sonora.
 Seven of the sixteen teams of the Triple-A Mexican League, the country's oldest running professional league, are based in the North: Sultanes de Monterrey, Saraperos de Saltillo, Acereros de Monclova, Algodoneros de Unión Laguna, Generales de Durango, Tecolotes de los Dos Laredos and Toros de Tijuana.
 Of these, three (Saraperos, Acereros, and Algodoneros) are based in Coahuila, which is thus the only state to have more than one team in the league, and one of only three states or provinces to have three teams in Triple-A baseball (the others being Texas and New York).
 Sultanes de Monterrey has been the most successful Northern team in the Mexican League, winning ten championships (the third most of any team), but Tecolotes, Saraperos, and Algodoneros all have multiple titles to their names.
 In winter-league play, the independent Mexican Pacific League (Liga Mexicana del Pacífico or LMP) is based in the North, with most of its eight teams playing in Northwestern Mexico.
 The league is considered competitive, as the winter schedule coincides with the Major League Baseball offseason and MLB players can participate.
 Since the 1970s, the winner of the Mexican Pacific League has competed in the prestigious Caribbean Series, won nine times by Mexican teams, primarily in the 21st century, such as Yaquis de Obregón and Naranjeros de Hermosillo, based in the state of Sonora, Venados de Mazatlán and Tomateros de Culiacán, both based in the state of Sinaloa.
 Moreover, there are several minor state-wide baseball leagues in the region such as Liga Estatal de Béisbol de Chihuahua, Liga Mayor de Béisbol de La Laguna and Liga Norte de México.

 Another popular sport is basketball, played at the professional level throughout the entire year between the National Basketball League, founded in 2000, and the Pacific Coast Circuit, which exclusively involves teams based in Northwestern Mexico.
 The Liga de Básquetbol Estatal de Chihuahua is a minor league played primarily by local teams in the border state of Chihuahua.
 Remarkably, Chihuahua-born Eduardo Nájera became the second Mexican to play in the National Basketball Association (NBA), after Sinaloa-born Horacio Llamas.
 As for American football, National Football League (NFL) following is popular in several northern cities, particularly amongst the middle and upper classes.
 Notably, Torreón-born kicker Raúl Allegre played for several NFL teams throughout his career in the 1980s.

-Boxing is one of the most popular sports in the country and northern Mexico has long been a source of world-famous boxers such as Julio César Chávez, his son Julio, Jr., Jorge Arce and Jorge Paez.
+In combat sports, boxing is the most popular sports in the country and northern Mexico has long been a source of world-famous boxers such as Baby Arizmendi, Clemente Sánchez, Julio César Chávez, Erik Morales, Jorge Arce and Jorge Paez.
+In mixed martial arts (MMA), world champions born in this region include Brandon Moreno and Yair Rodríguez of the Ultimate Fighting Championship.
+In taekwondo, María Espinoza stands out, an Olympic medalist in three consecutive editions.